Montserrat: Education

 Education in Montserrat is compulsory for children between the ages of 5 and 14, and free up to the age of 17.
 The only secondary school (pre-16 years of age) on the island is the Montserrat Secondary School (MSS) in Salem.
 Montserrat Community College (MCC) is a community college (post-16 and tertiary educational institution) in Salem.
 The University of the West Indies maintains its Montserrat Open Campus.
-University of Science, Arts and Technology is a private medical school in Olveston.
+The University of Science, Arts and Technology is a private medical school in Olveston.

 Culture

 Cuisine

 The national dish of Montserrat is goat water, a hearty stew made from goat meat, typically served with crusty bread rolls.
 Montserrat's cuisine reflects a blend of British and Caribbean culinary traditions, owing to its status as a British Overseas Territory in the Caribbean.
 The local diet features a variety of light meats, including fish, seafood, and chicken, which are commonly grilled or roasted.
-Montserrat's culinary heritage is a fusion of multiple cultural influences, including Spanish, French, African, Indian, and Amerindian, contributing to the complexity and diversity of Caribbean cuisine.
-Sophisticated dishes, such as Montserrat jerk shrimp, flavored with rum, cinnamon bananas, and cranberry, showcase this multicultural influence.
-In more rural areas, traditional homemade dishes like mahi mahi and locally baked breads remain popular, emphasizing fresh, local ingredients.
+Montserrat's culinary heritage is a fusion of multiple cultural influences, including Spanish, French, African, Indian, and Amerindian, as demonstrated by dishes such as Montserrat jerk shrimp, flavored with rum, cinnamon bananas, and cranberry.
+In more rural areas, local ingredients are served in traditional homemade dishes like mahi-mahi and locally baked breads.